mlupo/basketball/basketball.md

 The sprite will appear in the middle of the game screen by default, but we can change that!
 Select the ``||sprites:Sprites||`` category in the toolbar and find the ``||sprites:set mySprite position to||``.

-MakeCode Arcade gives you two different options to move sprites around.
-One option is to manually enter number values for ``x`` and ``y`` coordinates (x represent vertical movement and y represent horizontal movement) using the two white circles.
+Change the values for the ``x`` and ``y`` coordinates (x represent horizontal movement and y represent vertical movement).
-Alternatively, clicking inside the white box will open up a white grid that allows you to manually select where you want the sprite to go on the gameboard.
+Clicking inside the white box will open up a white grid that allows you to manually select where you want the sprite to go on the gameboard.
 For the purposes of this game, we want the spite to be located close to the bottom of the screen in the middle.

 ```blocks
 scene.setBackgroundImage(img`